leptoquark/whitepaper-en/doc/and_now.rst

 The  `community <https://ia.italia.it/community/>`__, will also remain active, where it is possible to participate in open (or start new) discussions on issues related to the Task Force activity and to AI in general.
-For any information or any collaboration, there is always the email intelligenzaartificiale@agid.gov.it `intelligenza-artificiale@agid.gov.it <mailto:intelligenza-artificiale@agid.gov.it>`__
+For any information or any collaboration, there is always the email `intelligenza-artificiale@agid.gov.it <mailto:intelligenza-artificiale@agid.gov.it>`__